nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ![Help Window](images/HelpWindow.png)
 The __help window__ displays a link to Cobb's User Guide, which is what you are currently reading.

-It appears when the user executes a `help` command.
+It appears when you execute a `help` command.

 --------------------------------------------------------------------------------------------------------------------